 Interest rates:

-Borrowers with lower credit scores may be charged higher interest rates, but it varies from lender to lender.
+Borrowers with lower credit scores may be charged higher interest rates, but rates vary from lender to lender.

 Loan amounts: